cypressious/docs/includes/core-testing-note-aspnet.md

 >dotnet add package Microsoft.AspNetCore.App
 >```
 >
 >This command adds a _versioned_ package reference to your project.
-You will need to open the project file and remove `Version` attribute.
+You will need to open the project file and remove the `Version` attribute.
 The reference should look like the following.
 >
 >```xml
 ><ItemGroup>